pilot1981/swing-shutter-windows-automatic-opener-smart/README.md

   - full opening 180 degree;
   - partial opening (10-20-30-40-50-60-70-80-90 %);
 - End of stroke of the motors should be controlled measuring the current or power
+- manage power to send to motors: 0,6 0,9 1,2 2 Ampere
+- delay to stop motor after too high current consumption 100 or 300 mS
 - 230 VAC
 - control using Apple HomeKit via WiFi using ESP82xx at 2.4 GHz
 - not use 433 MHz (less secure)